Coexistence of Dirac Fermions and Magnons in a Layered Two-Dimensional Semiquinoid Metal-Organic Framework: Results and Discussion

 Structurally, [M$_{2}$L$_{3}$]$^{2-}$ may be mapped onto the diatomic kagome lattice resulting from the $\sim 90^{\circ}$ dihedral angles between the organic ligands~\cite{ni2020pi}.
 This geometry is predicted to produce two sets of enantimorphic Yin-Yang kagome bands with a Dirac crossing at $K(K^\prime)$ in the Brillouin zone.
 When spin-orbit coupling is included a finite non-trivial gap appears at the Dirac nodes, thereby transforming the system from a topological semimetal to a topological insulator with two flat bands of opposite spin Chern numbers~\cite{jiang2021exotic}.
 Such diatomic kagome crystals have been proposed as a platform for a triplet excitonic insulator state~\cite{sethi2021flat} and to host novel quantum Hall effects~\cite{zhou2019excited}.

 Figure~\ref{fig:bands} shows the spin-resolved electronic band dispersion for each [M$_{2}$L$_{3}$]$^{2-}$ in its associated magnetic ground state.
-Compared to idealized tight-binding models~\cite{jiang2021exotic}, a rich variety of electronic structures are exhibited showing a sensitive dependence on magnetic ground state and $d$-electron count.
+Compared to idealized tight-binding models~\cite{jiang2021exotic}, a rich variety of electronic structures are exhibited showing a intertwining of electronic band properties, magnetic ground state, and $d$-electron count.
 Specifically, Cr, Fe, and Zn display an AFM and a NM insulating state, respectively, with highly localized carriers as demonstrated by the extremely flat bands at the valence band edges, similar to those in kagome and magic-angle twisted bilayer graphene~\cite{cao2018correlated}.

 Mn and Cu host fully spin-polarized Dirac fermions at the Fermi level that are clearly separated from other bands in the system by $\sim 250$ meV.
 Interestingly, the bandwidth and Fermi velocity of the linearly dispersing states of the Cu-based compound are significantly reduced compared to those in Mn, indicating an enhancement in the electron–electron interaction strength.
 Many theoretical studies suggest that Dirac materials with strong electron–electron interactions may host an excitonic insulator ground state~\cite{pertsova2020dynamically,kotov2012electron,drut2009graphene}, however, such a phase has yet to be observed in a Dirac material.
 In contrast, FM Ni is a metal and FM Co is a narrow in-direct band gap ($\sim 25$ meV) FM semiconductor.
 Finally, under electron doping V and Ti are in close proximity to a AFM Dirac semimetal and the elusive nearly nonmagnetic spin–valley coupled Dirac semimetal phase, respectively.